 A highly detailed nighttime shot looks clean when it’s illuminated to show the foreground leading into the impressive backdrop.
 In this case, different exposures are required to capture the log and dirt while it’s brighter outside.
 Later on, another exposure or two can be photographed to display the darkening sky.
 Together, these multiple exposures merge together to form a very impressive image:

-Photographer Victor Carreiro took this shot of Mount Shasta in April of 2014 by shooting several exposures and stacking them in Photoshop.
+Photographer Victor Carreiro took this shot of Mount Shasta by shooting several exposures and stacking them in Photoshop.
 He had these instructions on his process for interested viewers:

 - Make RAW adjustments and sync adjustments to other frames.

 - Import into Photoshop.